jokrass99/SimpleNetworkScanner/README.md

 # SimpleNetworkScanner
 Simple python based Network Scanner, that trys ARPing the IP address range supplied by the user and returns a list of connected devices with their IP and MAC address.
-The arping() method in scapy creates a packet with an ARP message and sends it to the broadcast mac address.
+The arping() method in scapy creates a packet with an ARP message and sends it to the broadcast MAC address.
 If a valid ip address range was supplied, the program will return the list of all results.

 The repository also includes another basic python script for finding the vendor of a MAC address.